School is out, forever. Time to party!

 One New Message - Eloise Best (England)

-One New Message from Eloise Best is available on itchio!
+One New Message from Eloise Best in England is available to play.
 This award-winning resilience game focuses on coping strategies to help deal with real-world stress and anxiety.
-We've also released a free lesson plan for classroom use.
+A free lesson plan is available for classroom use.

 Free lesson plan for classroom use.